by Robert Kenneth Jones

 My personal experiences with it have led me to the following explanation; Mindfulness is a psychological state of heightened moment-to-moment awareness through specific practices and disciplines such as meditation and contemplative prayer.
 It is about achieving a state of mind that is centered in the present and devoid of judgment (the past) and worry (the future).

 Most of us begin to feel like we are spending our whole lives trying to get by.
 This realization seeps into consciousness somewhere around age 40.
 You start to develop uneasiness about the secret desperation that you have been hiding for so long.
 The things that were so important yesterday seem shallow and meaningless today.
 You look fine on the outside but are crumbling on the inside.
 You just know there has to be a better way to live more fully.
 This is when turning to mindfulness is so useful.
-Andy Puddicombe, co-founder of Headspace, a digital health platform, describes the transformative power of doing just that by devoting only ten minutes a day simply by being mindful and experiencing the present moment.
+Andy Puddicombe, the co-founder of Headspace, a digital health platform, describes the transformative power of doing just that by devoting only ten minutes a day simply by being mindful and experiencing the present moment.

 Mindfulness in the Workplace